edterbak/NodeRed2/flow_usage_quickstart.md

 <a id="top"></a>
 ## Quick start
 Here is a shortlist for things you <ins>need</ins> to do or check after first deployment.
-- Check heishamon config
+1. Check heishamon config
-- Check Persistent storage
+2. Check Persistent storage
-- Check MQTT connection
+3. Check MQTT connection
-- Set time-zone
+4. Set time-zone
+5. When (HEAT) Heating mode = Compensation Curve
-- When Heating mode = Compensation Curve
+6. When (COOL) Heating mode = Compensation Curve

 Make sure you do them.